🕿 (03) 8522 1508, ✉ 13/80 Mills Rd, Braeside VIC 3195, Monday - Thursday: 9.00am - 4.00pm, Friday: 9.00am - 3.00pm, Saturday: 9.00am-1.00pm

 This refusal was a strong blow to the plywood industry at that time and a became the sign that a fundamental problem had matured in the production of plywood.
 The lack of a waterproof adhesive that would provide plywood with high weather resistance gradually undermined its credibility and led to the bankruptcy of many plywood manufacturers during the Great Depression in the United States of 1929-1933.

 The real technological breakthrough in the production of plywood, however, occurred in 1934.
-American chemical engineer from Harbor Plywood Corporation, James Nevin, proposed using water-soluble aldehyde resins for gluing plywood.
+American chemical engineer from Harbor Plywood Corporation, James Nevin, proposed using water-soluble aldehyde resins for glueing plywood.
 The waterproof adhesive developed by him made it possible to significantly expand the scope of plywood, making it fully resistant to external atmospheric influences.
 Interestingly enough, attempts to make water resistant adhesives from natural materials like fishmeal continued and the production of such resources were in much larger scales than the synthesis of phenol-formaldehyde and other aldehyde resins (which were fairly new at the time).

 The progress in plywood technology associated with the invention of water-resistant adhesives was so obvious that plywood made with these adhesives began to be produced in the United States under the separate brand name Weldwood.
 According to the advertising booklets of those years, Weldwood plywood was suitable for the production of siding, billboards and road signs, agricultural buildings, truck bodies, trailers, store fronts, basement panels, boat building - in short, in all areas where plywood could be used to a certain extent.